Elastic-Suite/documentation/docs/ElasticSuite/Installing/HeadlessTracking.md

 As soon as you have done this, the tracking system is ready to tag your website pages.
 You will then have to tag the different pages/rendering events according to the following tagging plan.

-Please note that when a call to @smileTracker.sendTag(true)@ is performed, the currently collected tags data are sent to the backend (and on the first call on a given page, some metadata: browser version, resolution, etc) and then disposed of.
+Please note that when a call to `smileTracker.sendTag(true)` is performed, the currently collected tags data are sent to the backend (and on the first call on a given page, some metadata: browser version, resolution, etc) and then disposed of.

-With a React-like headless theme based on a rendering loop which acts like a “single page app” and allows for the same browser “page / process” to show different content and perform different actions, you will need to call @smileTracker.sendTag(true)@ each time .
+With a React-like headless theme based on a rendering loop which acts like a “single page app” and allows for the same browser “page / process” to show different content and perform different actions, you will need to call `smileTracker.sendTag(true)` each time .

 For instance if your theme allows the following actions without any browser refresh/page change: